Life Planning and Retirement Readiness

 Why Should I Learn More About Supplemental Retirement Savings Plans Like 403(b) and 457(b)?

-The challenging economic conditions over the last several years have led most employees to worry about whether or not they will ever be able to retire, and those who have lost their jobs have even bigger worries (see Findings from National Voter Survey: Americans Anxious About Retirement Security, published by BenefitsLink.com on 10/12/2011).
+Challenging economic conditions have led most employees to worry about whether or not they will ever be able to retire, and those who have lost their jobs have even bigger worries (see Findings from National Voter Survey: Americans Anxious About Retirement Security, published on 10/12/2011 by BenefitsLink.com).
 Developing a better understanding of your own situation with respect to retirement, evaluating current lifestyle and desired retirement lifestyle, and charting a course to reach your goals are activities worthy of your attention.
 There is no time like the present to get started.

-Recently numerous organizations have launched initiatives that focus on educating employees about retirement financial planning, and how 403(b) Tax Sheltered Annuities (TSA) and 457(b) Deferred Compensation Plans (DCP) are excellent supplemental retirement savings programs (see dedicated section below).
+Numerous organizations provide information that focuses on educating employees about retirement financial planning, and how 403(b) Tax Sheltered Annuities (TSA) and 457(b) Deferred Compensation Plans (DCP) are excellent supplemental retirement savings programs (see dedicated section below).
 Rewarding lifestyle choices, balanced between the working years and the retirement years, are isolated and emphasized on this page.

 Life Planning vs Financial Planning